Career Advice

 • Make sure the translation agency or freelancer you choose is available 24/7.

-• Select a translation service that is willing to work with you on a regular basis.
+• Select a translation service that is willing to work with you regularly.
 They should be able to provide both standard and rush jobs.

 Conclusion

-Remember that marketing translations should be easy to read, concise, and informative at the same time.
-You need to make sure your website or landing page converts visitors into customers while avoiding mistakes.
-The best way to do that is to hire a professional translator who will translate your texts appropriately.
+Remember that marketing translations should be easy to read, concise, and informative.
+You must ensure that your website or landing page converts visitors into customers while avoiding mistakes.
+The best way to do that is to hire a professional translator to translate your texts appropriately.

 What's next?